newey499/church_smarty/media/README.txt

-Use this subdirectory for multi-media files Eg. MP3
+Use this subdirectory for multi-media files Eg. MP3 and text tpl files